eldstal/MacDongler/README.md

 ## TODO
  - Sanity check device database.
-Are you using functions that aren't defined?
-Do you have a valid device type?
-Are the function types as expected (soft error)
+    - Are you using functions that aren't defined?
+    - Do you have a valid device type?
+    - Are the function types as expected (soft error)
+    - Does the non-template device have all expected metadata?
  - More device types
     - HID
     - Audio?
+    - Video?
  - Database generator
     - Create generic devices with a template (such as rndis-2.0)
     - Take VID/PID from the [open database](http://www.linux-usb.org/usb.ids)
  - One-shot mode
     - test-multiple, but stop at the first successful device and leave it up
     - immediately bridge the network to eth0 or expose the serial port or whatever
+      - This may be out of scope.
+Maybe just a zero return code for "Yes, a device was set up" and a parsable entry in the status file.
     - plug in, auto-hack, success!
- - Automatic activity test once a device is set up
+ - More heuristics
     - net: is the link up? (conflicts with having to bring the link up for pcap transmission.)
         - May have to do setup -> stim -> test delay -> test
     - serial: got configured?
     - storage: was the FAT read?
     - storage: was anything updated (last mount time?!)
     - storage: transferred bytes?
+    - hid: Hit caps lock and num lock, see if the LEDs change?
     - generic: number of USB commands received...?